BaseMax/ExtractWord/README.md

 # Extract Word

-Extract a word(s) from the lines of the file.
+Extract word(s) from the lines of the file.